Ant-Lyon/DanielLyon-9CT1-Task-2/PROJECT_DEVELOPMENT.md

         WRITE laser to LOW
         CALL buzzerFunc WITH "doorAlarm"
         CALL logTime WITH "laser"

+        WHILE isLaserClear == False DO # Checks if the laser can work again WAIT 5 seconds # Allows time to see the laser is visably off WRITE laser TO HIGH
+            WAIT 100 ms # Time for the light detector to detect the laser IF READ lightDetector == 0 THEN
+                WRITE laser TO LOW
+            ELSE IF READ lightDetector == 1 THEN
+                SET isLaserClear TO True # leaves the laser on for the next iteration in the external loop ENDIF
         ENDWHILE

-        WHILE isLaserClear == False DO # Checks if the laser can work again time.sleep(5) # Allows time to see the laser is visably off laser.online()
-            time.sleep_ms(10) # Time for the light detector to detect the laser IF lightDetector.offline THEN
-                laser.offline()
-            ELSE IF lightDetector.online THEN
-                isLaserClear = True
-            ENDIF
     ENDWHILE
-    ENDWHILE

-    IF not isLaserOn THEN